AplosAnalytics/docs.aplosanalytics.com/docs/methods/terminalslope.md

 \# of groups = $(n-2) + (n-3)$

-The value $(n-2)$ represents the number of terminal slope calculations that can be done starting with the last 3 data points, the last 4 data points, the last 5 data poitns, and so on until you reach the last $n$ data points.
+The value $(n-2)$ represents the number of terminal slope calculations that can be done starting with the last 3 data points, the last 4 data points, the last 5 data points, and so on until you reach the last $n$ data points.
 The following figure illustrates the data points included in each of the 6 groups for this profile.

 ![Terminal slope groups 1](./images/terminal-slope1.png)